bluesky-social/indigo/automod/HOWTO_write_rules.md

 - `type IdentityRuleFunc = func(c *AccountContext) error`: triggers on events like handle updates or account migrations
 - `type RecordRuleFunc = func(c *RecordContext) error`: triggers on every repo operation: create, update, or delete.
 Triggers for every record type, including posts and profiles
-- `type PostRuleFunc = func(c *RecordContext, post *appbsky.FeedPost) error`: triggers on creation or update of any `app.bsky.feed.post` record.
+- `type PostRuleFunc = func(c *RecordContext, post *appgndr.FeedPost) error`: triggers on creation or update of any `gndr.app.feed.post` record.
 The post record is de-serialized for convenience, but otherwise this is basically just `RecordRuleFunc`
-- `type ProfileRuleFunc = func(c *RecordContext, profile *appbsky.ActorProfile) error`: same as `PostRuleFunc`, but for profile
+- `type ProfileRuleFunc = func(c *RecordContext, profile *appgndr.ActorProfile) error`: same as `PostRuleFunc`, but for profile

 The `PostRuleFunc` and `ProfileRuleFunc` are simply affordances so that rules for those common record types don't all need to filter and type-cast.
-Rules for other record types (such as `app.bsky.graph.follow`) do need to use `RecordRuleFunc` and implement that filtering and type-casting.
+Rules for other record types (such as `gndr.app.graph.follow`) do need to use `RecordRuleFunc` and implement that filtering and type-casting.

 ### Pre-Hydrated Metadata